Srikara2005/Disease-Diagnosis/README.md

 # Disease-Diagnosis
-Website consisting ML model of the medical dataset used notice the disease the user has got
+Website consisting of ML model of the medical dataset, used to notice the disease the user has got.